-The tips below is an article from Scott E. Smith's book, The Ontario Blue-Ribbon Fly Fishing Guide, which is available for sale on
+The tips below are taken from an article from Scott E. Smith's book, The Ontario Blue-Ribbon Fly Fishing Guide, which is available for sale on eBay and Amazon

 Large musky feed infrequently on large prey, such as three- to five pound walleye and whitefish; subsequently when these huge fish are not feeding they must be irritated into striking with large, noisy baits and flies incorporating flashy colours, rattles and erratic actions.

 Wabigoon Lake is a unique body of water.
 It is a large, fairly shallow, clay-bottomed lake with inherently murky water; fishing it one hot summer evening I imagined myself fishing in a bayou somewhere.

 Although non-typical fly-fishing conditions, the richness of this system provides for an abundance of aquatic life.
 Tremendous hatches of large mayflies, locally referred to and disdained as "fish flies", account ultimately for the existence of trophy musky and pike.